 Tech speakers typically structure presentations around broad themes: digital transformation journeys, technology adoption frameworks, or industry-wide trends.
 Their case studies span multiple technology domains, and they excel at drawing connections between different technological approaches to business challenges.

 AI speakers focus on specific implementation scenarios, model performance metrics, and detailed use case analysis.
 They present actual code snippets, discuss training methodologies, and share granular insights about what works and what doesn't in AI deployments.
-When McKinsey's 2025 State of AI survey found that 67% of AI projects fail due to implementation rather than technology limitations, it was AI speakers who could explain the specific reasons behind these failures.
+The pattern we see across industries is that most AI projects struggle due to implementation challenges rather than technology limitations, and it takes genuine AI expertise to explain the specific reasons behind these failures and how to avoid them.

 The visual presentation styles differ significantly as well.
 Tech speakers often use broad conceptual diagrams and industry trend charts.
 AI speakers incorporate technical architecture diagrams, model performance comparisons, and live demonstrations of AI tools in action.
 Their presentations require more sophisticated AV setups and technical support.